dbmcclain/LispPlotter/README.md

 The code defines a PLOTTER-PANE which can act alone in a Window, or be used within your own Interface designs, including those with several simultaneous PLOTTER-PANE displays.
 It is a CAPI:PANE object like any other.
 PLOTTER-PANE is an augmentation of a CAPI:OUTPUT-PANE.

-Plotting data from the keyboard is as simple as:
+Ad-hoc plotting of data from the keyboard is as simple as:
 ```
 (PLOT 'name xs ys :clear t :thick 2 :symbol :circle)
 ```
 where 'name is used to refer to a Window made on demand to plot the data in xs and ys.
 Any number of additional options can be added with keyword args, as shown here.
+The data in xs and ys can be any sequence of numnbers (LISTS, VECTORS).
+You can omit the xs, in which case some xs will be generated using an integer ordinal sequence against the provided ys data.